SAP-archive/cloud-sample-spaceflight-hana/docs/README.md

 ### Data Model Structure

-The data model is divided into two parts:
+The data model is divided into two parts - a base part and an extension:

 1. [***FlightModel***](./flightModel.md)
-   Those entities needed for representing travel on earth (very similar to data structures used by the ABAP FlightModel)
+   The base data model holding those entities needed for representing travel on earth and is very similar to data structures used by the ABAP FlightModel.
 1. [***SpaceModel***](./spaceModel.md)
-   Those entities needed to represent space travel
+   An extension to the base data model holding those entities needed to extend a journey to include space travel

 ### FlightModel